 If a Voltage Management Unit is installed in a Customer’s Installation between the Connection Point and the Micro-generator, it may result in the voltage at the Micro-generator side of the Voltage Management Unit remaining within the limits of the protection settings defined in Table 2 while the voltage at the Connection Point side of the unit might be outside the limits of the protection settings.
 This would negate the effect of the protection settings.
 Therefore, this connection arrangement is not acceptable and all Micro-generators connected to the DNO’s LV Distribution Network under this EREC G98 shall be made on the Connection Point side of any Voltage Management Unit installed in a Customers’ Installation.

+Earthing

+There shall be no direct connection between the Micro-generator current carrying conductors and earth with the following exception:

+For a Micro-generator that is connected via an Inverter (eg a PV array or fuel cell) it is permissible to connect one pole of the DC side of the Inverter to the DNO’s earth terminal if the insulation between the AC and the DC sides of the Inverter meets the requirements for at least simple separation.
+The requirements for simple separation are those given in Section 5.3.3 of BS EN 60664-1 for basic insulation.
+In such cases the Installer shall take all reasonable precautions to ensure that the Micro-generating Plant will not impair the integrity of the DNO’s Distribution Network and will not suffer unacceptable damage for all credible operating conditions, including faults on the DNO’s Distribution Network.

+Earthing of all exposed conductive parts shall comply with the requirements of BS 7671.

 Commissioning, Notification and Decommissioning

 General